terraform-cisco-modules/terraform-intersight-easy-imm/README.md

 # Workspace and Variable Creation

 ## VERY IMPORTANT NOTE: The Terraform Cloud provider stores terraform state in plain text.
-Do not remove the .gitignore that is protecting you from uploading the state files to a public repository
+Do not remove the .gitignore that is protecting you from uploading the state files to a public repository in this base directory.
+The rest of the modules don't have this same risk

 ## Obtain tokens and keys